SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

    !########################################################################################!
    !
 Excercise 01: Ground state of C2H2 molecule                                            !
    !----------------------------------------------------------------------------------------!
-   ! * The detail of this excercise is expained in our manual(see chapter: 'Exercises').    !
+   ! * The detail of this excercise is explained in our manual(see chapter: 'Exercises').   !
    !
 The manual can be obtained from: https://salmon-tddft.jp/documents.html              !
    ! * Input format consists of group of keywords like:                                     !
    !     &group                                                                             !